aniyomiorg/aniyomi-website/src/help/guides/categories.md

 # Categories

-**Categories** help you store your bookmarked manga/anime in custom tabs, which keeps your library neat and organized.
+**Categories** help you store your bookmarked anime/manga in custom tabs, which keeps your library neat and organized.
 You can name and sort them however you want according to your preference (ie. _Genre_, _Reading Status_, etc).

-You can even add your bookmarked manga/anime in multiple categories and can easily control the update options through Library settings and automatically download new manga/anime chapters from certain categories (if **Download new chapters** option is enabled in **Downloads** settings).
+You can even add your bookmarked anime/manga in multiple categories and can easily control the update options through Library settings and automatically download new anime/manga episodes/chapters from certain categories (if **Download new chapters** option is enabled in **Downloads** settings).

 ## Create a category